Aanandrai/Learning_Microservice/Scalable Microservice/readme.md

 ```
 --------

+## Key Concepts for Learning & Revision

+- **Microservices**: Build applications as a set of small, independent services that communicate over APIs.
+- **Clustering**: Use Node.js cluster module to scale services across multiple CPU cores.
+- **API Gateway**: Centralizes routing, authentication, and monitoring for all incoming requests.
+- **Port Forwarding**: Allows remote services to be accessed as if they were local.
+- **Scalability**: Each service can be scaled independently based on demand.
+- **Fault Isolation**: Failures in one service do not affect others, improving reliability.
+- **Stress Testing**: Use tools like `autocannon` to measure performance and identify bottlenecks.

+---

 **Notes**
-Ensure port forwarding for server2 if running on a remote machine.
+- Ensure port forwarding for server2 if running on a remote machine.
-Each service can be scaled and deployed independently.